 PE and School Sport play a vital role in the life of students at King’s Hedges Educational Federation.
 Through our curricular and extra-curricular provision we are dedicated to ensuring that every young person has the opportunity and confidence to participate, lead and perform in PE and Sport, click here to view our Sportsperson Aims.

 The Year 6's have had an amazing time learning the many skills needed to successfully play a round of golf, look at the fun they've been having.
+They have also been learning different kinds of balances in gymnastics.

 Over the last term, Year 6 has been learning, using and applying hockey skills.
 These include: dribbling - using only the flat side of the stick and using our body to shield the ball away from an opponent; passing – pushing the ball rather than slapping it for more control and accuracy; and tackling – intercepting a pass by as much of the stick as possible by getting as low as possible.